Start With Shape, Buoyancy, and Stool

 Have you noticed your axolotl’s belly looking unusually round or swollen?
-A bloated appearance can be extremely confusing for axolotl owners, as it can indicate anything from a completely normal post-meal state to a serious health concern requiring immediate attention.
+A bloated appearance can be confusing because it can range from a normal post-meal shape to a health concern that needs prompt attention.

-Understanding the full context and accompanying symptoms is absolutely key to determining confidently what to do next.
+Understanding the full context and accompanying symptoms is key to choosing the safest next step.
 Rather than panicking at the first sign of distention, work methodically through this decision framework.

 Work through these four assessment steps to determine the cause and appropriate response.